QuantEcon/lecture-jax/_sources/arellano.md

 Let’s start by trying to replicate the results obtained in {cite}`Are08`.

-In what follows, all results are computed using Arellano’s parameter values.
+In what follows, all results are computed using parameter values of `ArellanoEconomy` created by `create_arellano`.

-The values can be seen in the `__init__` method of the `Arellano_Economy` shown above.

 For example, `r=0.017` matches the average quarterly rate on a 5 year US treasury over the period 1983–2001.